 Our Salmon or Chicken “Healthy Breakfast” with a side of broccoli is the perfect solution.

-Another goat is to eat more “mindfully”.
+Another goal is to eat more “mindfully”.
 We know that the last couple of months have been incredibly hectic for everyone and this often means rushing to eat your food.
 If you take more time to taste and appreciate everything that you put in your mouth you will often find you are full up without devouring the whole plate.
-Furthermore, there’s evidence to suggest that practicing mindful eating may assist with portion control, weight management, and possibly even digestion, which are all important factors for long term health.
+Furthermore, there’s evidence to suggest that practising mindful eating may assist with portion control, weight management, and possibly even digestion, which are all important factors for long-term health.
 Try our Salmon Tartar – truly fabulous “brain” food.
 Healthy for both body and mind!